 Trek to Namche Bazar

-On the fourth day of the trek, we will continue our journey along the Dudhkoshi River, which will take us through the pine forest.
+On the third day of the trek, we will continue our journey along the Dudhkoshi River, which will take us through the pine forest.
 After crossing suspension bridges at several points and passing through the small settlements of Zapute, Toktok, Benkar, and Chumoa, we will reach Monjo.
 Ahead of Monjo is the entry to the Sagarmatha National Park, which is planned to look after and preserve the fragile mountain environment.

 Lowering down from the park and crossing another suspension bridge, we will proceed towards the high Hillary Bridge located at the foot of the hill.
 Crossing this bridge, we will climb uphill to the Namche Bazaar.
 We can get a view of Thamserku Mountain.
 If the weather is clear, we can also have a first view of Mt.
 Everest, Lhotse, Nuptse, and the Kusum Khangru mountains.